Policy Optimization in Dynamic Bayesian Network Hybrid Models of Biomanufacturing Processes: Empirical Study

 \section{Empirical Study}

-We present a case application of our approach to multi-phase fermentation of \textit{Yarrowia lipolytica}, a process in which viable cells grow and produce the biological substance of interest.
-Based on real-world experimental data and domain knowledge on bioprocess mechanisms, in Section~\ref{subsec: mdp formulation}, we first develop a simulator, based on real-world experimental data as well as domain knowledge of bioprocess mechanisms.
-In Section \ref{subsec: performance}, we use this simulator to assess the performance of the proposed DBN-RL framework and compare it with a state-of-the art RL benchmark. {Section~\ref{subsec:empiricalStudyModelRisk} provides additional empirical evidence that there is value in accounting for model risk, especially when the stochastic uncertainty is high and the number of observations is low.
+We present a case application of our approach to multi-phase fermentation of \textit{Yarrowia lipolytica}, a process in which viable cells grow and produce the biological substance of interest. {In Section~\ref{subsec: mdp formulation}, we develop a simulator based on real-world experimental data and domain knowledge of bioprocess mechanisms.} In Section \ref{subsec: performance}, we use this simulator to assess the performance of the proposed DBN-RL framework and compare it with a state-of-the art RL benchmark. {Section~\ref{subsec:empiricalStudyModelRisk} provides additional empirical evidence that there is value in accounting for model risk, especially when the stochastic uncertainty is high and the number of observations is low.
 In Section \ref{subsec: interpretabiltiy}, we discuss the interpretability of the proposed framework.
 Finally, in Section \ref{sec:newintegrated}, we present additional empirical results showing how the proposed framework can support integrated biomanufacturing process control.}